supertestnet/handcrank/README.md

 # Handcrank protocol

-## 1. Alice makes a covenant with 51% of the most recent bitcoin miners who mined a block
+## 1. Alice makes a 51 of 51 multisig address with the most recent btc miners who mined a block

 Suppose 51% of miners run some software which embeds a fresh public key into the coinbase of every bitcoin block they mine.
 Any user at any time can select 51 pubkeys from the last 100 mined bitcoin blocks and use them to construct a 51 of 51 musig pubkey.
 With this pubkey in hand, the user can create a bitcoin “deposit address” which can only be spent from using a "mega signature" that is valid for the musig key.
 The user will soon send coins to this deposit address, but first they create a series of withdrawal transactions *from* the deposit address, which will be described several paragraphs from now.

 The user passes the unsigned transactions to all of the miners whose pubkeys she aggregated into the musig key, then awaits their signature “shards” so she can combine them into a bunch of mega signatures, with two mega signatures for each withdrawal transaction.
 The full set of withdrawal transactions will comprise a multisig covenant.
 To complete the covenant, at least 1 of the 51 miners must delete their shard of the musig key, that way the money in the musig address can only go to one of the addresses authorized by the limited number of mega signatures, and not go anywhere else.

 ## 2 & 3.
-The covenant involves a big multisig which Alice deposits X bitcoins to and she announces her covenant on a sidechain to get X “sidechain bitcoins”
+She deposits X btc to it after she gets the miners to create a “presigned withdrawal” covenant and she announces her covenant on a sidechain to get X “sidechain bitcoins”

 When the covenant is ready (i.e. when the user has all the signatures), the user deposits their coins into the musig address and creates a corresponding message on the sidechain, paid for by subtracting a fee from the amount she put into the musig address.
 The message announces the user’s sidechain address, the signatories to the multisig covenant, and the full text of all of the withdrawal transactions (including all of the signatures) that comprise the multisig covenant.
 Sidechain nodes detect this message and validate (1) that 51% of miner pubkeys from the last 100 bitcoin blocks are indeed aggregated together in the musig address (2) that they signed all the withdrawal transactions and (3) that the withdrawal transactions all match the specification outlined below.
 If everything checks out, the user’s sidechain address is credited with an amount of “sidechain bitcoins” corresponding to however much she deposited into the musig address, minus the fee for announcing her message.
 If any of the above items do not check out, the message is considered invalid and is excluded from the sidechain, and the user's address is not credited.